 Louise Barrington is an international dispute resolver with 30 years of experience.
 She practiced commercial and family litigation in Ontario, Canada before moving into international commercial arbitration after graduate studies in Paris.
 A Canadian, she is also a permanent resident of Hong Kong and holds a British passport, and is legally qualified in Ontario, New York and England & Wales.
-A member arbitrator of Toronto’s Arbitration Place, she is regularly appointed by parties and by institutions as co-arbitrator, sole arbitrator and chair, under UNCITRAL Rules, and for HKIAC, CIArb, and AAA-ICDR.
+A arbitrator member of Toronto’s Arbitration Place, she is regularly appointed by parties and by institutions as co-arbitrator, sole arbitrator and chair, under UNCITRAL Rules, and for HKIAC, CIArb, and AAA-ICDR.
 She is currently listed as a Band 1 Most in Demand Arbitrator in Chambers and Partners Canada 2023.

 For over 25 years, Ms Barrington has arbitrated commercial disputes involving sales (goods under CISG, English law and UCC, mixed sales and service agreements under various American, Asian and European laws), construction and engineering, banking, franchises, insurance, wrongful dismissal, intellectual property and licensing, tort, agency and procurement.
 She also served for many years on Hong Kong’s ICC Arbitration Commission and the Hong Kong arbitrator nomination committee.
 In Canada, she has also chaired financial services disciplinary hearings, investigated bank/consumer disputes and has acted as sole arbitrator in numerous domestic insurance cases.
 She is also an accredited mediator.